 When dentists repair dentures, users may benefit from the process by learning better denture care techniques.
 Not only can this help lengthen the life of the dentures, but it may also prevent common accidents that cause them to break.
 For example, cleaning or brushing dentures over the sink could cause them to shatter if they are dropped, so consider placing a towel in the sink to prevent this.
 Learning proper brushing and fitting techniques helps denture wearers avoid bad breath and gum pain that can occur when dentures are not worn properly.

 At-home denture repair can cause irreparable damage to these dental appliances and an added cost if the fix must be undone by a dentist.
-Professional repair is generally the better option, especially if those wearing the dentures want them to last.
+Professional repair and adjustment is generally the better option, especially if those wearing the dentures want them to last.